 bullet1.gif (148 bytes) Internet for Education

 A free tutorial from the Institute of Education, University of London to practice your information skills.
-Useful for adults.
+Intended for Students - useful for adults.

 bullet1.gif (148 bytes) Internet Glossary